The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Quantification

 \textbf{The Term Frequency - Inverse Document Frequency Approach}

-The tf-idf model represents text documents as fixed-length vectors just as the BoW model, only that the vector elements of the tf-idf vectors $v^{tfidf}_{d,w}$ are computed as the relative frequency of word $w$ in document $ d $ multiplied by the logarithmically scaled inverse proportion of documents in the corpus that contain word $w$.
-The vector element $v^{tfidf}_{d,w}$ can be calculated as
+The tf-idf model represents text documents as fixed-length vectors just as the BoW model, only that the vector elements of the tf-idf vectors are computed as the relative frequency of each word in a document multiplied by the logarithmically scaled inverse proportion of documents in the corpus that contain this word.
+This way, the words that are characteristic of one or a set of document(s) are given a higher weight, while vector elements are comparably small if the corresponding word occurs in (almost) every document.